Restoration of the fountain in Prince of Wales Gardens

 Made possible by funding from Voice You Choice and North Yorkshire County Council

-· The project is to restore the fountain by running a power lead to an electric pump which will aerate the pond and power the fountain to provide a very attractive feature in what is a well- used garden.
+The project was to restore the fountain by running a power lead to an electric pump which will aerate the pond and power the fountain to provide a very attractive feature in what is a well- used garden.

-· When the project commenced last autumn we discovered that it was necessary to replace the existing power supply.
+When the project commenced we discovered that it was necessary to replace the existing power supply.
 This was achieved by coming to an agreement with NYCC to have a feed from the street lighting column.
-This involved some unexpected work but the Voice Your Choice funding has enabled us to do the work and this part of the project is complete.
+This involved some unexpected work and then we discovered leaks in the pond and other work, so the job was much greater than we had expected.Work was completed in February 2019

 At a committee meeting it was decided that our group would make a bid to the Heritage Lottery Fund for the £50,000 needed to renew the Rose Garden.
 Briefly the plan was to: